openimis/solution-builder/README.md

 ## Role Merging Logic
 - If multiple modules define the same `roleName`, their permissions are merged (no duplicates).
-- Roles retain the same `roleId` from their original definitions.
+- Roles retain the same `code` from their original definitions.
 - The final output consolidates all role definitions into a single `generated-roles.json` file.

 ### Example: